CartoDB/carto-selfhosted-helm/customizations/README.md

 ## Access to CARTO from outside the cluster

 The entry point to the CARTO Self Hosted is through the `router` Service.
 By default it is configured in `ClusterIP` mode.
 That means it's only usable from inside the cluster.
-If you want to connect to your deployment with this mode, you neeed to use [kubectl port-forward](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/).
+If you want to connect to your deployment with this mode, you need to use [kubectl port-forward]
+(https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/).
 But this only makes it accessible to your machine.

 In order to make it accessible from the outside of the Kubernetes network, the [easiest way](#enable-and-configure-loadbalancer-mode) is to use the `LoadBalancer` mode.

 Probably you would need to [configure the HTTPS/TLS](#configure-tls-termination-in-the-service) if you are not terminating the TLS sessions before.

 ### Requirements when exposing the service